33 human rights wins to celebrate

-South Africa: In March, police revived an investigation into the 2017 murders of best friends Popi Qwabe and Bongeka Phungula, after receiving a petition signed by more than 341,000 Amnesty International supporters worldwide demanding that their killers be brought to justice.
+South Africa: In March, police revived an investigation into the 2017 murders of best friends Popi Qwabe and Bongeka Phungula, after receiving a signed by more than 341,000 Amnesty International supporters worldwide demanding that their killers be brought to justice.
 The police have now completed their investigation and handed over the case to the country’s National Prosecuting Authority.
 After years of distress and anger over irregularities and delays in the original police investigation, Popi and Bongeka’s friends and families finally have reason to believe that justice for their loved ones is on the horizon.
 “I feel optimistic,” said Popi’s sister Thembelihle.
 “I feel like finally, something is about to change.”

 Palestinian protesters run for cover after Israeli forces launched tear gas canisters.
 Photo: AFP via Getty Images.